-Demand Registration on Form F-3 - Mount Sinai is entitled to demand registrations on Form F-3, if we are then eligible to register shares on Form F-3, including up to two underwritten offerings in any 12-month period.

-Demand Registration on Form F-1 or Form S-1 - At any time following one year after the completion of the global offering, if we are not eligible to register shares on Form F-3 or S-3, Mount Sinai is entitled to a maximum of one demand registration on Form F-1 or Form S-1 during any 12-month period, subject to specified exceptions.

-Piggyback Registration - Mount Sinai is entitled to certain piggyback registration rights, subject to certain

-Expenses - We will pay all registration expenses incident to the performance of our obligations under the registration rights agreement.
+- Demand Registration on Form F-3 Mount Sinai is entitled to demand registrations on Form F-3, if we are then eligible to register shares on Form F-3, including up to two underwritten offerings in any 12-month period. - Demand Registration on Form F-1 or Form S-1 At any time following one year after the completion of the global offering, if we are not eligible to register shares on Form F-3 or S-3, Mount Sinai is entitled to a maximum of one demand registration on Form F-1 or Form S-1 during any 12-month period, subject to specified exceptions. - Piggyback Registration Mount Sinai is entitled to certain piggyback registration rights, subject to certain marketing and other limitations in the context of an underwritten offering. - Expenses We will pay all registration expenses incident to the performance of our obligations under the registration rights agreement.